UmmItC/Blog/content/en/blog/windows/terminal/omp/oh-my-posh.md

 1. Visit the Nerd Fonts website at [www.nerdfonts.com](https://www.nerdfonts.com/font-downloads).

 2. Download the zip archive containing your preferred Nerd Font.
-[Meslo LGM NF](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/Meslo.zip) is a popular choice.

 3. Extract the contents of the zip archive.